3dvg/correlationsWebApp/README.md

 ![corr formula](https://github.com/3dvg/correlations_webApp/blob/master/imgs/pearson.svg)

 The scanner calculates correlations and the ones that make the cut with the correlation filter are sent to a function that takes the data and builds a chart.
-Plotting the current time frame, the occurrence, and the followup of that occurrence.
+Plotting the current time frame, occurrence, and followup of each occurrence.

 ![chart](https://github.com/3dvg/correlations_webApp/blob/master/imgs/chart.png)